RecipesLearn

 2. Crispy skin.

-Pat drying and butterflying can help to address these issues.
+Pat drying and butterflying helps to address both of these issues.

 You then want to use your kitchen shears to cut parallel to the tailbone – both on the left and right of it – to remove the backbone.